Top Bank Fraud Defense Attorney in Tampa, FL

 Under another investment scheme known as prime bank note fraud, international perpetrators offer investors high yield investment returns with a short turnaround.
 The fraud rests on a claim of access to bank guarantees that the perpetrators are able to buy cheaply and sell at a premium.
 However, the alleged excellent returns come from reselling the investments multiple times.

-Fighting Bank Fraud Charges
+Fighting Bank Fraud Charges in Florida

 The penalties for crimes related to bank fraud can be severe.
 Anyone who knowingly carries out or attempts to carry out a scheme to defraud a bank — or to obtain any of the money or assets the bank controls — can be fined as much as $1 million.
 In addition, an individual convicted of bank fraud can face a prison term up to 30 years.